vipulnaik/diet-exercise-health/notes/2020-coronavirus-activity-tracker.md

 I went to downtown Berkeley in the evening.
 I first went to Trader Joe's; I checked out at 6:24 PM with Kara.
 I then visited Udupi Palace and got takeout for spinach masala dosa.

+## Monday September 14

+I went to downtown Berkeley in the afternoon.
+I left my house at around 3:32 PM.
+I walked pretty fast to get to Citibank before its scheduled closing time at 4 PM.
+I arrived around 3:50 PM and was done with my transactions at 3:54 PM.

+I then went to Trader Joe's where I checked out at 4:17 PM.

+I then went to Udupi Palace and got a spinach masala dosa for takeout.